Is Gmail secure? Let’s walk through the security features they have, and think about how they work in the real world.

 c) Activity on this account.
 We love this — with the click of a button, it’s super easy to see exactly where your account is being used.
 You can also click a button to lock out other sessions.

-Customers of our HIPAA Add-ons for Gmail get our help in setting up two-factor authentication properly.
+Customers of our HIPAA-Compliant G Suite Service get our help in setting up two-factor authentication (and everything else) properly.

 Get our free “17 Tips for Gmail and HIPAA Compliance” to learn more about keeping your email safe.